derwinhauser/derwinhauser.github.io/notes.md

 **Projects**
+* Add public repo to github for blackjack program
 * Add blackjack program project to page
+* Add CakePopDemonHunters to project page
 * list completed projects and in progress projects
-* Add public repo to github for blackjack program

 **About**

 **Gallery**
-* Add Photos/collage